face-orm/face/README.md

 Face is an ORM built under a few purposes :
  * Performances : unlike some ORM face tries to add as few layers as possible then performances are not impacted a lot.
- * Easy of use  : Face is an ORM.
+ * Ease of use  : Face is an ORM.
 That means that it aims to speed up application development and makes developers experience more comfortable with database interactions.
  * Understandable : Face doesn't try to reinvent the wheel.
 It does what you ask him to do and you don't have to learn or setup hundred of component for starting a new project.
 Moreover it wont make more than you ask it to do.